kube-logging/kube-logging.github.io/docs/configuration/fluentbit.md

 ## Log Mount Path

-If the container logs of your k8s cloud provider or deployed k8s environment are not saved in the default directory, you can use the mountPath field to modify.
+If the container logs of your k8s cloud provider or deployed k8s environment are not saved in the default directory, set the `mountPath` field to the path where they are saved.
 For example:

 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1